Elections – it’s not a topic that everyone likes to teach! How about a fun activity that integrates literacy as well as civics?

 So I posted a book review of Danny Katz’s book A Little Election.
 Lots of you liked and and emailed asking what activities I did with the book – so I have worked hard to polish up my flipbook so you can get your class as interested in this topic as mine were.

-This book is written for an Aussie audience but to be honest it could be used in any country that elects a Prime Minister through a democratic vote for a political party.
+This flipbook is written for an Australian audience but to be honest it could be used in any country that hold elections for a Prime Minister through a democratic vote for a political party.

 This flipbook activity is best done at the start of the year.
 Most Aussie school who have SRC reps will elect them sometime in the first two weeks of school.
 I usually complete this activity towards the end of week 1/beginning of week 2 to give them time to get to know each other and finish off the activities.

 Now, let’s get to the good stuff!

 * a copy of A Little Election by Danny Katz

 * a copy of the flipbook (1 per student)